deis/workflow/src/contributing/overview.md

 ## Contribute Code

 We are always looking for help improving the core platform, other workloads, tooling, and test coverage.
 Interested in contributing code?
 Let’s chat in the [Deis #community Slack channel][slack].
-Make sure to check out issues tagged [easy-fix][].
+Make sure to check out issues tagged [easy fix][] or [help wanted][].

 When you're ready to begin writing code, review [Design Documents][dd] and get your [Development Environment][dev-environment] set up.